gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/aws-codecommit-gij-cloud.md

 </div>
 <br>

-## Using Git service integration
+### Using Git service integration

 This process requires an AWS account with existing CodeCommit repositories.

 We recommend using the Full feature integrations panel (formerly Auto-connect integration panel) to connect multiple repositories from your AWS CodeCommit git host.

-To connect your repository to Jira thru the Git Integration for Jira app, open the **Connect to Git Repository** wizard:
+To connect your repository to Jira thru the Git Integration for Jira app, open the Add new integration wizard:

-1. On the Jira Cloud dashboard menu, go to **Apps** ➜ **Git Integration: Manage integrations**.
+1. On the Jira Cloud dashboard menu, go to Apps ➜ **Git Integration: Manage integrations**.

     ![](/wp-content/uploads/gij-gitcloud-jira-apps-manage-integrations-sel-c.png)